metacpan/metacpan-cpan-extracted/distros/C/CGI-Buffer/README.md

         optimise_content => 0,  # optimise your program's HTML, CSS and JavaScript
         cache => CHI->new(driver => 'File'),    # cache requests
         cache_key => 'string',  # key for the cache
-        cache_age => '10 minutes',      # how long to store responses in the cache
+        cache_duration => '10 minutes', # how long to store responses in the cache
         logger => $logger,
         lint_content => 0,      # Pass through HTML::Lint
         generate_304 => 1,      # Generate 304: Not modified